BardicDefense/purple-hack/README.md

 ### Quartermaster

-The Quartermaster keeps track of the party's accounts, tracking shared provisions, light sources, retainers, animals, and treasure.
+The Quartermaster keeps track of the party’s accounts, tracking shared provisions, light sources, retainers, animals, and treasure.

 ## Retainers

-A party can hire a number of retainers equal to 4 + (the highest-Level party member's Level divided by 2).
+A party can hire a number of retainers equal to 4 + (the highest-Level party member’s Level divided by 2).
 For example, a party with a 3rd-Level character could hire 5 retainers, but a party with a 4th-Level character could hire 6 retainers.